Review: Forward In Reverse

 For photographer Huntington Witherill, a highly regarded landscape photographer who has served as a former assistant at the Ansel Adams Workshops in Yosemite, and as first president of the Center for Photographic Art's Board of Trustees, the greatest challenge for any contemporary art photographer is how to forge ahead with a new vision for the future without abandoning the legacy of the past.

-"All those working today, including myself, should and have to admit they're standing on the shoulders of great people who went before them," explains Witherill, commenting on the profound influence of such photographers as Ansel Adams and Edward Weston.
+"All those working today, including myself, must admit that they're standing on the shoulders of great people who went before them," explains Witherill, commenting on the profound influence of such photographers as Ansel Adams and Edward Weston.

 "One of the things that can be a trap is being classified as a West-Coast landscape photographer," adds Witherill.
-"That can be very limiting, but these classifications are somebody else's view of my work based on the subject matter I choose to photograph.
-There is a lot of stereotyping in most art forms, and one of the reasons I have moved to different types of subject matter is to try to rebuff that particular stereotype.
+"If taken seriously, those kinds of characterizations can be limiting as they only represent someone else's view of my work, often based solely upon the particular subject matter that I choose to photograph.
+There is, of course, a lot of stereotyping when it comes to art.
+One of the reasons I’ve embraced different types of subject matter and approach is to try to rebuff that particular stereotype.”

 In his latest exhibition at the Ansel Adams Gallery, Witherill stands revealed as a truly independent artist with a peripatetic eye whose elegantly luminous prints of natural landscapes, still lifes and man-made objects seamlessly blend the aesthetic traditions of the past with the imaging technologies of the future.